VianeyMartinez-hub/github-competition/README.md

 ---

+## Viewing Files

+You can open and read files either:
+- in your code editor (such as VS Code), or
+- directly on GitHub in your browser

+Use whichever is easier for your team.

+---

+## Making Changes

+When you make changes to files, remember to run:

+git add .
+git commit -m "your message"
+git push

+This ensures your progress is saved.

+---

 ## Important Notes

 - Complete all checkpoints in order.
 Do not skip steps.
 - Keep track of every clue word your team finds.
 - Make sure all team members take turns using the keyboard.
 - If you feel stuck, re-read the README and check all files in the branch.

+---

+## If You Get Stuck

+- Re-read the README carefully
+- Check all files in the branch
+- Ask an officer for help if needed

 ---